Hero Backdrop

 Weightmans join regional Mayor to tackle race inequality

-Weightmans has joined the Mayor of the West Midlands in an initiative aimed to tackle race inequality.
+Weightmans has partnered with the Mayor of the West Midlands on an initiative designed to address racial inequality.

 The West Midlands Race Equalities Taskforce is an independent group of leaders brought together by the Mayor Andy Street and the West Midlands Combined Authority Board to ensure local people have the same opportunities regardless of their race, ethnicity, and heritage.